Planning for the future

 Even with the significant growth and dry periods Phoenix has experienced in recent decades, the City has not had to restrict your water usage due to supply shortages, and it doesn't expect to do so any time soon.
 The City is prepared for the future and remains dedicated to delivering the water needed to meet your demand.

 The 2011 Water Resource Plan evaluated growth and drought conditions, and considered the current scientific information regarding the potential impacts of global climate change on our water supplies.
-The plan is scheduled to be updated in 2015.

 Where can I Find Out More?